25 celebrity chefs with restaurants in Dubai

 He’s a stalwart on the UK celebrity chef scene and fans here in Dubai can savour the chef’s unfussy Italian fare at Jamie’s Pizzeria in JLT and at Jamie’s Italian in The Dubai Mall and Dubai Hills Mall.

 Jamie’s Pizzeria, Cluster R, JLT. facebook.com/JamieOliversPizzeriaGCC

 Tasca is the first international offering from culinary mastermind José Avillez, who pours the heart and soul of Portugal into every plate of this Michelin-starred menu.
 Genuine Portuguese flavours are transformed with contemporary twists, and paired with an extensive collection of Portuguese wines and a setting that few can rival.
-A skyline-facing infinity pool serves as a particularly jaw-dropping backdrop.
+The skyline-facing infinity pool serves as a particularly jaw-dropping backdrop.